RomanPolyansky/RomanPolyansky/README.md

 - 📫 You can reach me by any contact means.

 # Useful code
-Here I will be posting code practices that I developed myself for futureself and anyone else.
+Here I will be posting code practices that I developed myself for future self and anyone else.
 * [Circle Mesh Generator](https://github.com/RomanPolyansky/RomanPolyansky/blob/main/CircleMesh.cs) (A simple 2D circle mesh for Unity with changing radius and number of angles)